 5. Sleep earbuds

 If you are a light sleeper, you may consider these special earbuds that are designed to be comfortable while sleeping.
 You can play music or white noise and peacefully drift to sleep, undisturbed by your partner’s snoring or watching TV.
+Better sleep makes life with ADHD so much easier.

 6. Weighted blanket